DORA, Vendor Risk Monitoring, and Adverse Media

 However, continuous monitoring may be challenging for financial entities, as PricewaterhouseCoopers (PWC) describes in its DORA Thought Leadership Pager3:

 “Overseeing and managing the ICT risks for the full third-party chain in sufficient depth and responding in the right way to the risks arising from third parties (or their third parties) will be a big undertaking.
-A key challenge will be getting the relevant information in a timely manner from the third-party chain”.
+A key challenge will be getting the relevant information promptly from the third-party chain”.

 This blog series explores how financial institutions can leverage technology for continuous vendor risk monitoring.
 It explores explicitly using adverse media signals as early indicators for ICT-vendor risk.

-Check blog ‘Leveraging Technology for Continuous Vendor Risk Monitoring’
+Check the blog ‘Leveraging Technology for Continuous Vendor Risk Monitoring’

 What is DORA?